 When you decide to try your hand at stock picking, it’s essential to do your homework.
 Your goal is to find a good value — especially if you plan to hold on to an asset for a while.
-But before you put full faith in a company, you should do thorough research, reviewing a stock’s fundamentals to monitor its viability and checking if it still has room in your portfolio.
-This isn’t a simple stock purchase — you are becoming a shareholder of a company, so investors must be willing to do the proper analysis.
+But before you put full faith in a company, you should do thorough research, reviewing a stock’s fundamentals to monitor its viability and checking whether it still has room in your portfolio.
+This isn’t a simple purchase — you are becoming a part owner of a company.
+So investors must be willing to do the proper analysis.
 Here are seven things you should know about a company before investing your hard-earned cash.

 Trends in earnings growth.

 Over time, do the company’s profits generally increase?
 If so, it’s a pretty good indication that the company is doing something right.
 Even small, regular improvement over a long period can be a positive indicator.
 But earnings growth and value have to go hand in hand for the stock to be worth the investment.
 You want to look at the company’s financial reporting — available on the company’s investor relations website — quarter over quarter and on an annual basis, to examine whether revenue and earnings are growing or declining.
 Companies that show positive earnings growth tend to have financial and operational stability.
 You also want to research the steps the company is taking to boost earnings.
 A company that has a proven strategy to increase sales, attract new customers and develop new products could be one worth investing in.

 Start by looking at an industry represented in the market and establish whether there is growth potential.
 Industry can be a great screener when investing.
 However, when picking individual stocks within that industry, you need to look at where and how the company fits in.
 How does it fare against its competitors?
 What is its market share?
 Is there an advantage that allows it to stand out?
 These critical questions can help determine whether a company has an edge.
 To make a fair comparison, line up competitors of the same size or market capitalization and review their earnings and stock performance over a period of time.